jnarayan81/setu/README.md

  ./setu.sh
 ```

-<h2>setu: a bioinformatics pipeline for quickly and efficiently assembling the SARS-CoV-2 genome</h2>
+<h2>Setu: A Pipeline for the robust Assembling of the SARS-CoV-2 Genome</h2>

-**setu** a bioinformatics pipeline for quickly and efficiently assembling the SARS-CoV-2 genome.
+**setu** Setu: A Pipeline for the robust Assembling of the SARS-CoV-2 Genome.
 It has three mode of genome assembly: 1.
 Paired-End 2.
 Hybrid 3.
 Long reads.

 The promise of setu: